 □ Visually impaired (low vision) readability results

-There were some differences in evaluation results between the visually impaired (amblyopia) and the elderly.
+There was a slight difference in the evaluation results between the visually impaired (amblyopia) and the elderly.

 Text